 It has been said that the study of genealogy is the "handmaiden" to the study of history, and I believe it.
 I have been interested by history since I was a little boy, and it was only natural for me to get interested in genealogy when I became an adult.
 When I was growing up, I would often read books about history, especially medieval history.
 So I was thrilled when I discovered during my research that I am descended from four sons of Edward III, King of England, which in effect links me to most of the royal houses of the Middle Ages.
 I also found out I descend from two of Daniel Boone's siblings.

-I have been researching my family tree for the past 20 years, becoming infected with the genealogy bug after I tried filling out a family tree in a Bible.
+I have been researching my family tree for the past 22 years, becoming infected with the genealogy bug after I tried filling out a family tree in a Bible.
 After realizing that I didn't know that much about my family history, I set out on a hobby that I have been doing ever since, and enjoying every minute of it!

 I enjoy walking through cemeteries looking for headstones for others when I have free time, especially since so many others have photographed headstones for me in the past.
 I appreciate their time and effort!
 When I visit a cemetery, I take photos of all stones that catch my eye, and of course, any that I think might be even distantly connected to me.
 If I take a volunteer photograph for you, feel free to use it in whatever way you see fit.

 |Find A Grave Friends|